milkyspace/ducks-server-manager/README.md

 ./install.sh
 # answer the installation questions if necessary

-#If you run any Docker command from a regular user, the following error will be displayed in the terminal:
+# if you run any Docker command from a regular user, the following error will be displayed in the terminal:
-#Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/json": dial unix /var/run/docker.sock: connect: permission denied
+# got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/json": dial unix /var/run/docker.sock: connect: permission denied
 sudo groupadd docker
 sudo usermod -aG docker $USER